openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 > We'd like to stress that a secure best practice for enclave interfaces is to _avoid_ custom marshaling.
 But we understand that there may be cases where avoiding it is impractical, so in these sections we will help you do it safely.

 The ecall function implementation below has several problems.
 We will be correcting this code as we move through the material.
 The general impetus for custom marshaling in this sample code is to avoid expensive intermediate copying of shared memory introduced by the oeedger8r's generated code.
-(Data passed to `render_data()` is "flat", that is, the data format is non-referential (and thus non-self-referencing).
+(Data passed to `render_data()` is "flat", that is, the data format is non-referential and thus non-_self_-referencing.
 These attributes reduce threats to enclaves from untrusted data streams.
 More on this in the following sections.)

 ```c++
 typedef struct _blob {